zohaiblazuli/pucc-niuc/PAPER.md

 **Utility Delta (UtilityΔ)** quantifies performance degradation compared to unprotected baseline operation, measuring the cost of security enforcement in terms of processing time and operational overhead. **Processing Latency** measures the additional time required for NIUC verification per scenario, with our target of ≤60ms per response enabling real-time deployment in interactive applications.

-Additional metrics include rewrite success rate (percentage of attacks successfully neutralized), violation detection precision (character-level accuracy of imperative identification), and certificate generation overhead (cryptographic processing time).
+Additional metrics include rewrite success rate (percentage of attacks successfully neutralized), violation detection precision (character-level accuracy of imperative identification), and certificate generation overhead (integrity verification processing time).
 These metrics provide comprehensive assessment of both security effectiveness and operational feasibility for production deployment.

 ---